hzqst/VmwareHardenedLoader/README.md

 ## TODO

-vmware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.
+VMware virtual graphic card information could be detected by querying DXGI interface, which could be modified by editing graphic driver files.